-Include a couple of days in Almunècar on the Costa Tropical
+Try a break in Almunècar on Costa Tropical after hiking Sierra Nevada

-We walk between olive and almond trees, determined for the next idyllic white village where time has stood still, passing vineyards and through lush forests, and we have fantastic view beyond the mighty Sierra Nevada, Andalusia’s largest mountain area in southern Spain.
+We walk between olive and almond trees, determined for the next idyllic white village where time has stood still.
+Furthermore, passing vineyards and through lush forests, and fantastic view beyond the mighty Sierra Nevada, Andalusia’s largest mountain area in southern Spain.

 Sierra Nevada means “snowy mountain” and on the peaks at 2-3000 metres altitude there is snow parts of the year and above the city of Granada is Europe’s southernmost ski resort.
 Mostly the hikes take place at 1500 meters above sea level, where the sun shines every single day and the speed is no bigger than everyone is able to enjoy the walk, the experience and reach the evening meal at the hotel.

 Guided walks.
 The walk of Sierra Nevada mountains has it all; the scenery with an occasional hint of danger is as dramatic as in the mountains itself and here are some brilliant places to stop for a lunch.
 Look for route descriptions and information for visitors, such as where to stay and how to get around.
 If you just want to go for a two-hour stroll, or some really challenging hiking, you can download files with detailed maps.
 From self-guided walks to follow groups.